christyquang/christyquang.github.io/_posts/2025-06-29-solo-in-spain.md

 Another late start to this day and since it was so hot (over 90°F), I was pretty unmotivated to go to Montserrat because it’s even hotter there.
 After getting my açaí bowl from Oakberry, I decided to still go because I shouldn’t be moping around while in a new country.
 The acai bowl was good but after looking at what I paid for it, it’s definitely not worth it.

-This [article](https://www.barcelona-tourist-guide.com/en/tour/train-journey-barcelona-to-montserrat.html) is very informative on how to get to Montserrat from Barcelona and it’s definitely tricky to navigate around.
+The article called "Train Journey Barcelona to Montserrat" from Barcelona Tourist Guide is very informative on how to get to Montserrat from Barcelona and it’s definitely tricky to navigate around.
 There are mainly two ticket packages to choose from for Montserrat and I chose the Trans Montserrat ticket because it included all of the tickets I needed.
 It was ~$50 which isn’t bad, but I think it’s cheaper if you buy the tickets individually.

 The train to Montserrat was about an hour long but thankfully, there was air conditioning on it.
 To get up to Montserrat, you can choose between the cable car or railway option.
 I chose the cable car option because it’s more scenic, but I didn’t read the article closely enough and apparently, you have to depart one stop earlier than what Google Map recommends in order to get on the cable car… I didn’t do this so I had to spend ~$10 more to get on the railway because otherwise, I’d have to wait an hour for the train to come back in the opposite direction.
 The railway was good because there was air conditioning and the views from the railway were particularly scenic since the route up to Montserrat was basically around the mountain.